 - at 50°C it can take five minutes for an adult or child before third-degree burns occur.

 Maximum water temperature

-By law, the maximum temperature for heated water connected to plumbing fixtures used primarily for personal hygiene, such as showers, baths, hand basins, and bidets, must not be higher than 50°C.
+By law, the maximum temperature for heated water connected to plumbing fixtures must not be higher than 50°C if used primarily for personal hygiene, such as showers, baths, hand basins, and bidets.

 In public buildings intended for use by children, the elderly, or people with a disability, the water temperature must not be more than 45°C in the following areas:

 - patient care areas in health care buildings

 - designated accessible facilities in common areas of public buildings.

 While the maximum delivery temperature of heated water mustn't be higher than 50°C, heated water needs to be stored above 60°C in a hot water system to prevent stagnation and bacteria growth, such as legionella.
 To make sure the water that comes out of the tap is at a lower temperature, a thermostatically controlled tap or a tempering valve should be installed.
 Hot water systems installed before 1998 are unlikely to have temperature control devices fitted.
 Speak to a licensed plumber about your options for installing a temperature control device.

 All water temperature control devices need regular maintenance and performance testing.

 The maximum water settings are not bathing temperatures.
 You should still mix cold water with hot water for baths and showers.
 Children and the elderly are more likely to suffer burns than other age groups as their skin tends to be softer, and they're less likely to be able to protect themselves.